DRojasLey/simple-gallery-generator/README.md

 ```

 [!]
 Important: width and height flags MUST be specified.
+[!]
+Important: A list file must already exist, generate a list before running this command

 This will take the original list created from the folder files and generate a corresponding thumbnail for each image under the gallery/images folder ```gallery/images/thumbs```